Shopify/unity-buy-sdk/EXAMPLES.md

 LineItemInput lineItem = cart.LineItems.Get(firstProductFirstVariant);
 ```

-### Cart Line items based on selected options
+### Cart line items based on selected options

-In Shopify a product may have many options.
-These options map to variants of a product.
-The following
-example shows how to create Line items in a Cart based on selected options.
+In Shopify, a product can have many options.
+These options map to **variants** of a product.
+The following example shows how to create line items in a cart based on selected product variants:

 ```cs
 using Shopify.Unity;